Erkkapyy/ReactSignalsDemo/README.md

 # ReactSignalsDemo
-Demo for presentation about React Signals
+Demo for comparing the performance React Context and Preact react-signals